fast/logforth/README.md

 Read the online documents at https://docs.rs/logforth.

-## Supported Rust Versions (MSRV 1.75)
+## Minimum Rust version policy

-Logforth is built against the latest stable release.
-The minimum supported version is 1.75.
-The current Logforth version is not guaranteed to build on Rust versions earlier than the minimum supported version.
+This crate is built against the latest stable release, and its minimum supported rustc version is 1.75.0.

+The policy is that the minimum Rust version required to use this crate can be increased in minor version updates.
+For example, if Logforth 1.0 requires Rust 1.20.0, then Logforth 1.0.z for all values of z will also require Rust 1.20.0 or newer.
+However, Logforth 1.y for y > 0 may require a newer minimum version of Rust.

 ## When to release a 1.0 version